 After a months-long bidding war, JetBlue Airways has agreed to buy Spirit Airlines for $3.8 billion.

-As of the close of the stock market Thursday, Spirit stock price was $25.66, giving a market cap of around $3 billion, below the deal value, suggesting that the market has some doubts about the merger, linked to antitrust issues, says Ravi Sarathy, a D’Amore-McKim School of Business professor of international business and strategy who studies the airline industry.
+When the buyout was announced, Spirit stock price was $25.66, giving a market cap of around $3 billion, below the deal value, suggesting that the market has some doubts about the merger, linked to antitrust issues, says Ravi Sarathy, a D’Amore-McKim School of Business professor of international business and strategy who studies the airline industry.